Join millions of Canadians who have already trusted Loans Canada

 How Much Money Can You Transfer To Canada?

 There’s no limit on how much money you can transfer into Canada.
-That said, your bank or money transfer service provider might have its own limits.
+That said, your bank or money transfer service provider might have limits.
 But again, if you’re bringing in over $10,000 into Canada, it must be declared.

 Ways To Transfer Large Sums Of Money To Canada